 Engineering Enterprise Concentration

-Pursue an Enterprise concentration as part of your degree by taking part in Michigan Tech's award-winning Enterprise Program.
-It's a great way to enhance your undergraduate degree with client-based teamwork.
+You can pursue an Enterprise concentration by taking part in Michigan Tech's award-winning Enterprise program.
+It's a great way to enhance your undergraduate degree.
 Enterprise is when students work in teams on real projects, with real clients, in an environment that's more like a business than a classroom.
-Choose any one of 20-plus Enterprise teams on campus to invent products, provide services, and pioneer solutions.
-Apply the skills learned in your major and gain some valuable new skills.
+Choose from among 25 Enterprise teams on campus to invent products, provide services, and pioneer solutions.
 Tackle real-world design projects for industry sponsors or take part in a national competition (or both).
 This concentration adds courses in business and entrepreneurship.